 - Accounting principles If feasible, use U.S. Generally Accepted Accounting Principles (U.S. GAAP) to complete Form BE-15 unless you are requested to do otherwise by a specific instruction.
-References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC." - U.S. affiliate's 2021 fiscal year The affiliate's financial reporting year that had an ending date in calendar year 2021. - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation ALL U.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent owned by the U.S. business enterprise above.
-Consolidation rules are found in instruction IV.2 on page 14.

-• Rounding - Report currency amounts in U.S. dollars rounded to thousands (omitting 000). \$ Bil.
-Mil.
-Thous.
-Dols.
+References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC." - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation ALL (Interventional Consolidation and the consolidation ALL (Interventional Consolidation and the con - Rounding Report currency amounts in U.S. dollars rounded to thousands (omitting 000).
 Do not enter amounts in the shaded portions of each item.
-Example - If amount is \$1,334,891.00 report as: 1 335 000
+Example - If amount is \$1,334,891.00 report as: